jrdevgit/REDCap-Capture-Save-Time/README.md

 * Capture time for Survey - Save & Return Later, Next Page, and/or Previous Page only for **the page containing the field**

-The user can also choose how often to capture the time, as well as specify email address/addresses where an error message will be sent if any errors occur.
+The user can also choose how often to capture the time, as well as specify email address/addresses to receive error messages if any errors occur.

 ## Notes